soneraydin/MonteCarloJackknife.jl/README.md

 * Assessing estimator stability and multicollinearity.
 * Statistical inference for custom estimators.
 * Assesing feature importance and parameter sensitivity to sample size.
+* Ensemble learning, via combining the parameters from ML models fitted on subsamples.

 ## Examples